ericfialkowski/shorturl/README.md

  - Take a simple monolithic app and scale it further than it needs (for science!)
  - Have fun (probably the most important)

+ # Building
+ - run "docker build -t short-url ." in the root directory
+ - run "docker-compose up" in the "docker" sub directory